EvaLeunissen/Whalength/README.md

+ERROR NOTICE!
+A bug in the 5% width calculation has just been found.
+This is in the process of being fixed, the updated code will be posted ASAP.
+Apologies for any inconvenience.

 # Whalength
 Repository for the supplementary material of Frontiers article: Inexpensive Aerial Photogrammetry for Studies of Whales and Large Marine Animals (Front.
 Mar.
 Sci., 15 November 2017 | https://doi.org/10.3389/fmars.2017.00366).